 Appeal to the senses

 When writing a descriptive essay, you need to embellish it with senses.
-Sight, touch, smell, hearing, and taste are key sense to include in your essay.
-If, for instance, you are describing the new eatery you just visited, talk about what it looked like, but also includes what the place smelt like (e.g. was there a sweet aroma of food or was the air smoke-filled and stuffy?).
-You could also talk about the sounds that you heard while there, e.g. was there soft music or were the trucks passing outside the only thing that you could hear?
+Sight, touch, smell, hearing, and taste are key senses to include in your essay.
+If, for instance, you are describing the new eatery you just visited, talk about what it looked like, but also include what the place smelled like (e.g., if there was a sweet aroma of food or if the air was smoke-filled and stuffy).
+You could also talk about the sounds you heard while there (e.g., if there was soft music or if trucks passing outside were the only thing you could hear).

 Tap into your reservoir

-A connection with the reader of your essay can only be effectively established if you are able to adequately describe the emotions.
-Therefore, when writing the descriptive essay, think about what you felt for instance if you are describing an experience.
+A connection with the reader of your essay can only be effectively established if you can adequately describe the emotions.
+Therefore, when writing a descriptive essay, think about what you felt (i.e., if you are describing an experience).
 Tap into the feelings of joy, loss, or complacency to write descriptively and effectively create the image you want in the readers’ minds.

 Don’t just tell, show

 As the descriptive essay definition indicates, the aim is to paint a picture using words.
-You can achieve this by using vivid language which will help you show the reader what you are talking about.
+You can achieve this by using vivid language, which will help you show the reader what you are talking about.
 Choose your words carefully when writing the essay.
 Avoid vague words.
 In their place, use more specific words that paint a clearer picture of what you are describing.
-For instance, rather than simply using ‘horse’, opt for words that paint a stronger, clearer image such as a ‘swift stallion’.
-This gives the reader the picture of a courser, male horse.
-It’s not enough to say ‘the woman wore old clothes’.
+For instance, rather than simply using ‘horse,’ opt for words that paint a stronger, clearer image, such as a ‘swift stallion.’
+This gives the reader the picture of a courser.
+It’s not enough to say ‘the woman wore old clothes.’
 That is simply telling.
-Show by including more details such as ‘the woman wore a faded dress that was torn on one side and looked as though a rat had made a meal out of the hem’.
+Show by including more details, such as ‘the woman wore a faded dress that was torn on one side and looked as though a rat had made a meal out of the hem.’

-There are a lot of good descriptive words that you can use to make the picture you want to create clear.
-These include adverbs such as angrily, quickly, and lazily; adjectives such as smart, brave, grim, mellow, luxurious, and agreeable, and gerunds such as running, walking, and grazing.
+There are many good descriptive words that you can use to make the picture you want to create clear.
+These include adverbs such as angrily, quickly, and lazily; adjectives such as smart, brave, grim, mellow, luxurious, and agreeable; and gerunds such as running, walking, and grazing.
 Similes and metaphors will also feature in a good descriptive essay.
 Just remember that the descriptive words you use should flow freely.

 Be clear and concise

 A key requirement for writing a good descriptive essay is being concise.
 The level of conciseness is not as high as that of other essays since you have the freedom to add descriptive words.
 However, that freedom doesn’t mean you should go overboard.
-Most importantly, the details included in the essay should be relevant to the subject of the essay.
+Most importantly, the details included in the essay should be relevant to the essay’s subject.
 As with any other essay or written literature, the reader won’t necessarily appreciate all the details you provide.
-In fact, if you fill the essay with unnecessary things, s/he might get bored.
+In fact, if you fill the essay with unnecessary things, the reader might get bored.
 Descriptive doesn’t mean that you should go on and on describing a single thing or something that is not crucial to the topic.
-For instance, if you are describing a surprise party you had, it’s not really necessary to tell the reader about the three, tiled stairs at the door.
+For instance, if you are describing a surprise party you had, it’s not necessary to tell the reader about the three tiled stairs at the door.
 You should also purpose to use words that are relevant to paint the picture you want to present clearly.
 Remember to describe without being too wordy and leave the clichés out of your essay.

-The aim should be to leave a strong appreciation for whatever you are describing in the reader’s minds.
-If you are able to make the reader feel as though s/he was the one relaxing or walking down the beach you just described or crave the pizza you just wrote about, you are on your way to being a great descriptive writer.
+The aim should be to leave a strong appreciation for whatever you are describing in the readers’ minds.
+If you can make the readers feel as though they were the ones relaxing or walking down the beach you just described or crave the pizza you just wrote about, you are on your way to being a great descriptive writer.

 Once you are done creating the draft, you should go through the essay again, reorganizing and modifying it as you deem necessary to ensure that the entire essay has a logical flow.
 As you do these, you need to keep a few things in mind: